barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

     where F: FnMut(T) -> U {
     assert_eq!(std::alloc::Layout::<T>::new(),
         std::alloc::Layout::<U>::new());
     // loads of unsafe code here
 }
 ```
 I won't go into the unsafe code here because that was the topic of the aforementioned
 article.
 The one thing that bugged me was that I had to have this `assert_eq!` in there.
-Not the fact that it was in there but it was a condition that would be checked at runtime.
+Not the fact that it was in there, but that it was a condition that would be checked at runtime.
 As a die-hard metaprogramming fan it felt weird to check a condition at runtime
 that we can clearly check at compile time.
 It would be great if we
-can stick this condition into the function signature using Rust's trait system
+can stick this condition into the function signature maybe using traits
 to make it blatantly obvious that we want the types `T` and `U` to have the same
-size.
+size and alignment.

 ## Today's Problem: Same Size for Two Types